Jacques J. Bouchard: Biography

 A devout Catholic, he is active from 1940 to 1946 as president of the Abitibi Antituberculosis League and he presides over the construction of a Sanatorium for tuberculosis victims in Macamic (1947–50).
 He presides the Welfare Service of the diocese of Amos in 1957, and acts as president of the Finance Committee of the Catholic Scouts Mouvement for the diocese for nearly three decades (1944–1970).

-President of the association of ex-students of Victoriaville, he is also 4th degree member of the Knights of Columbus chapter 2218, and president of the Rotary Club of Amos which conferred him a Paul Harris fellow award.
+President of the association of ex-students of Victoriaville, he was a 4th degree member of the Knights of Columbus chapter 2218, and president of the Rotary Club of Amos which conferred him a Paul Harris fellow award.

 His Involvement with Rotary International arouses his interest to the world at large, which he visits before it becomes trendy to do so.
 His main trips took him around the world in 1952, to Formosa and the Philippines in 1954, Hong Kong, Singapore and Indonesia in 1957, Polynesia, New Zealand and Australia in 1967.

-He retires from his insurance business in 1966, buys the farm he always wanted on the banks of his beloved Harricana River and continues to travel mainly in the United States and Mexico until his death on 26 January 1982.
+He retired from his insurance business in 1966, bought the farm he always wanted on the banks of his beloved Harricana River and continued to travel mainly in the United States and Mexico until his death on 26 January 1982.

 Amos gives him a memorable funeral, co celebrated in the cathedral by a bishop and 9 priests in the presence of Joe Clark the Leader of the Opposition in Ottawa and many local personalities.

 He was admitted as a knight of the Sovereign Military Order of Malta on 16 November 1970.

 On 28 June 1933 he married in Amos, Yvonne DeVreese (died 2003) who gave him 2 sons, Yves (died 2002) and Pierre.